puppetlabs/puppet-docs/source/pe/3.7/overview_about_pe.markdown

 Licensing
 -----

 PE can be evaluated with a complimentary ten node license; beyond that, a commercial per-node license is required for use.
-A license key file will have been emailed to you after your purchase, and the puppet master will look for this key at `/etc/puppetlabs/license.key`.
+A license key file will have been emailed to you after your purchase, and the Puppet master will look for this key at `/etc/puppetlabs/license.key`.
 Puppet will log warnings if the license is expired or exceeded, and you can view the status of your license by running `puppet license` at the command line on the Puppet master.

 To purchase a license, please see the [Puppet Enterprise pricing page](http://www.puppetlabs.com/puppet/how-to-buy/), or contact Puppet Labs at <sales@puppetlabs.com> or (877) 575-9775.
 For more information on licensing terms, please see [the licensing FAQ](http://www.puppetlabs.com/licensing-faq/).
 If you have misplaced or never received your license key, please contact <sales@puppetlabs.com>.